jkingstonc/synth/README.md

 - [ ] IR generation
     - [ ] if not used, dont generate
 - [ ] X86 generation
+- [ ] LLVM get the arguments if one is used

 # Bugs
 - [ ] need a newline at the end otherwise lexer breaks